katrin55/TXT/README.md

 Enviroment : Windows 7, Chrome 31.0.1650.63 m
 Severity : HIGH
 Priority : HIGH
-Description : Application crashes upon clicking the SAVE button while creating a new the user, hence unable to create a new user in the application
+Description : Application crashes upon clicking the SAVE button while creating a new the user, hence unable to create a new user

 Steps to Reproduce :
 1. Login into the Application.